Lower Cost / Less Flexible

 Main Underwriting Factors

-Loan collateralized by specific equipment (or in the case of a lease, assets are purchased by the lessor and rented to the lessee for a fixed monthly amount); over the near-term, leases can be a more cash efficient method of financing equipment vs. a secured equipment term loan
+Loan collateralized by specific assets (or in the case of a lease, assets are purchased by the lessor and rented to the lessee for a fixed monthly amount); can include esoteric assets such as expected A/R that remain off balance sheet, loan portfolios for fintech companies, or loans tied to intellectual property or other esoteric assets

 Security and Ranking